leap-stc/leap-stc.github.io/book/reference/infrastructure.md

 You can install additional packages using `pip` and `conda`.
 However, these will disappear when your server shuts down.

-For a more permanent solution we recommend building project specific dockerfiles and using those as [custom images](reference.infrastructure.hub.image.custom).
+For a more permanent solution we recommend building project specific dockerfiles and using those as custom images.

+(reference.infrastructure.osn_pod)=
 ## Cloud Storage

-(reference.infrastructure.osn_pod)=

-### LEAP OSN Pod

 (reference.infrastructure.osn_pod.organization)=
 #### OSN Pod Organization

 The ~1PB storage on the OSN Pod can be customized into Projects and Buckets.
 Projects are used to give additional users access to the Coldfront Admin Console, whereas buckets are how storage is administered up on the Pod.
 A project can have multiple buckets.